Morpheuslabs-io/neo-sample-python-sc/README.md

 - create a new Blockchain in Blockchain Ops
 - download an application from Application Library
-- Create a new workspace
+- create a new workspace
 - Use CDE